 2. Finish landscaping around driveway

-These two things vary so much from each driveway it would be difficult to include them in a square foot cement driveway cost.
+These four things vary so much from each driveway it would be difficult to include them in a square foot cement driveway cost.

 Depending on where you live the sub-base preparation may or may not add a significant amount to the total price.

-to minimize any ground movement I like to see four feet of good crushed
+to minimize any ground movement I like to see 2 - 4 feet of good crushed

 Please understand, that's if there is a lot of clay or loom (dirt that doesn't drain well) where the driveway is going.
-If there is already a mixture of gravel or sand in the existing sub-base then digging four feet deep is unnecessary.
+If there's already a mixture of gravel or sand in the existing sub-base then digging four feet deep is unnecessary.

 Where there isn't any freeze/thaw cycles to worry about the sub-base preparation cost, in most cases, should be a lot less.